finos/FDC3/docs/api/ref/Metadata.md

 }
 ```

-A Desktop Agent (typically for _system_ channels) may want to provide additional information about how a channel can be represented in a UI.
+A desktop agent (typically for _system_ channels) may want to provide additional information about how a channel can be represented in a UI.
 A common use case is for color linking.

 #### See also